aloysiogl/dotfiles/nvim/README.md

 - [X] In telescope make q quit
 - [X] Look at the keymaps in the defautl site for K (it is for lsp) and remap that
 - [X] In lazygit you should add syntax highlight
+- [X] Possibly change back to easymotion for small motions
+- [X] Find fuzzy finder for current file in /, maybe use telescope fuzzy finder? (type :Telescope current_buffer_fuzzy_find)
+- [X] Center screen after back from search
+- [X] Keep always a part of your screeen with you